DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 * What is a diagram model
 * How to add node and link templates
 * What is a diagram layout
-* How to save and load a diagrams model
+* How to save and load a diagram model

 ## Instantiating a GoJS diagram
-Currently our application doesn't look spectacular.
+Visually, our application isn’t so hot at the moment.
 Let's spice things up by creating our very first diagram.

 First create a directory named `gojs` in `src`.
 Then in the `gojs` directory add a directory named `diagram` with a file named `diagram.ts`.